GENERAL ENGINEERING STUDIES

 The general engineering programme is divided into two parts: the general curriculum and the major.

-The general curriculum is the equivalent of an in-depth preparatory course and gives students an initial look at the different possible majors and helps them determine their course of study according to their preferences and competencies.
+The general curriculum is the equivalent of an in-depth preparatory course and gives students an initial look at the different possible majors and helps them determine their course of study according to their preferences and skills.

 EPF'S GENERAL TRAINING PROVIDES STUDENTS WITH A SOLID FOUNDATION